aminbiography/Google-Cybersecurity-Professional-Certificate/Course - 2 - Play It Safe Manage Security Risks/Module - 2 README.md

 ## Tools & Technologies

-***Encryption:*** Protecting data by converting it into an unreadable format to ensure confidentiality and security.
+-**Encryption:** Protecting data by converting it into an unreadable format to ensure confidentiality and security.
-***Biometrics:*** Using unique physical characteristics, such as fingerprints or eye scans, for authentication to verify identity.
+-**Biometrics:** Using unique physical characteristics, such as fingerprints or eye scans, for authentication to verify identity.

-**Firewalls, IDS, Antivirus**
+-**Firewalls, IDS, Antivirus**
 These are critical components of an organization's security infrastructure:

 - **Firewalls**: Act as barriers between trusted internal networks and external, untrusted networks (like the internet), controlling incoming and outgoing traffic based on predefined security rules.